-Conflict of law is complicated and nuanced, and makes managing a subrogation claim especially difficult if an attorney does not have state-specific knowledge of their insurance laws.
+Conflict of law is complicated and nuanced, which makes managing a subrogation claim especially difficult if an attorney does not have state-specific knowledge of their insurance laws.

 In general, though, there are two types of laws: substantive and procedural:

-- Procedural law is used to enforce substantive law for proper administration of justice.
+- Procedural law is used to enforce substantive law for the proper administration of justice.
+This includes rules related to filing deadlines, court procedures, evidentiary rules, and litigation processes.

 Complications & Conflicts: Ensuring You’re in the Right Jurisdiction